Lubiąż Abbey: Rebuilding and flowering after the Thirty Years' War

 After the end of the war, the Counter-Reformation reached what was then Austrian Silesia.
 All over the Abbey's area, existing buildings were renovated and new buildings were built in the baroque style.
 Despite the traditional Cistercian compulsion towards modest architecture, the open-minded monks did not object to the exuberant baroque renovations.
-Abbot Arnold Freiberger presided over this growth.
+Abbot Arnold Freiberger (abbot 1636–1672) presided over this growth.
 The Abbey's many destroyed revenue sources were rebuilt, and many new ones were built.
 With the economic upturn, the enormous debts, especially taken on during the war, could be paid off.
 The Habsburgs took a personal hand in the rebuilding of the Abbey, seeing it as a means to reconstruct the influence of Catholicism in the area.
 One prominent example of the Abbey's role in the Counter-Reformation was the construction of St. Valentine's Parish Church in Lubiąż village.
 Despite these successes, the Protestant-settled villages and their Protestant rulers around the monastery restricted its growth and stymied the efforts of the Counter-Reformation in Silesia.

-Because of the gradual defeat of Protestantism in Siliesia, Lubiąż Monastery regained great cultural importance.
+Because of the gradual defeat of Protestantism in Silesia, Lubiąż Monastery regained great cultural importance.
 In 1660, Arnold Freiberger had recruited the painter Michael Willmann to work for the monastery.
 Before that, Willmann worked at the Prussian court in Berlin and Königsberg, but he opened his workshop in Lubiąż in 1666, where he was able to carry out lucrative orders not only for Lubiąż but also for other Cistercian institutions in the area.
 In the 40 years that he spent in Lubiąż, the abbey became a center of Silesian baroque painting, thanks in part to its skilled workshop staff.
 Willmann died in 1706 and was buried in the monastery crypt, even though he was not a monk, as an expression of gratitude towards the artist.